unisb-bioinf/causaltrail/CausalTrail.md

 ![](Pictures/Example4.png)

 ###Sessions###
-To avoid repeating the process of network and sample loading, **CausalTrail** supports seesions.
+To avoid repeating the process of network and sample loading, **CausalTrail** supports sessions.
 A session in **CausalTrail** contains all currently trained networks and submitted queries.
 To save a session, click on *Save Session* in the toolbar or click *File -> Save Session* in the menu.
 A session can be restored by a click on *Load Session* in the toolbar or by clicking *File -> Load Session* in the menu.